7 CRM Myths That Simply Need To Die

 Customer Relationship Management (CRM) software has been around for decades now.
 What started as a Rolodex to organize customer data has now grown into a single solution for all sales-related activities.
 Over the years, many organizations have invested their time and resources in finding and implementing the right CRM for their business.

-However, there are some CRM myths that SMB owners still believe, preventing them from adopting it.
+While purchasing a CRM, there are some myths that SMB owners still believe, preventing them from adopting it.
 In this article, we bring out seven CRM myths which are simply not true and seriously need to die.

 Myth 1: CRM is expensive